kejsardamberg/TAF.TestlinkAdapterServer/README.md

 Test case reporting is always performed againt the latest Testlink build for the Testlink test plan.

 The *TAF Testlink Adapter Server* also has a built in cache for Testlink resources, since lookup of these are quite slow.
-If it seem to behave badly, try restarting the server.
+Although this should not bring any problems, if the adapter seem to behave badly, try restarting the adapter.

 The server will continuously present output while performing its tasks.

+# Get started

+## Achieve a jar
+There are two ways of getting started with this adapter server.
+1. Either clone this repository and build it to a jar file.
+Maven will do this for you if you have maven installed.
+2. [Download](http://46.101.193.212/TAF/bin/TafTestlinkAdapterServer.jar "TAF Testlink Adapter Server jar file download") a readily built jar file and place it in a folder of your choice on your machine.
+The adapter server will produce a log file in the same directory.

 ## Getting the TAF Testlink Adapter Server started
 A few command line parameters are needed at *TAF Testlink Adapter Server* startup: